-It is said that people should have at least 6 month living expenses saved in case of bad times.
+It is said that people should have at least 6-month living expenses saved in case of bad times.
 It is already difficult to save, so when the money is tight due to the wages not keeping up with inflation it doesn’t help when people say, “Just save more.”
 Perhaps it is not surprising Britain is still a long way from becoming a nation of savers.
 If you’re wondering how to save money, here are a few of our money saving tips.

 Step 1.
 Budgeting

 Budgeting is key and you don’t have to have complicated software to do it.
 Take your last 3 statements from your bank.
 If you have online banking just download them and print them off.

 On your statement highlight the following in red: house bills, essential, and all other bills.
 In green all non-essential by adding all the non-essential together this will give you an idea on where you could save money.
 The point of this is to find where your money goes and look for ways of reaching your savings goals.

 Step 2.
 Cut your biggest expenses

 Sounds easy, right?
 It is not, but you could set your self targets on where you would like to cut your spending.
-Food is essential but you could cut your food budget, there are many ways that could be done: Just by planning your meals, going out less to takeaways and restaurants, or shopping at a different supermarket to get the best deals.
+Food is essential but you could cut your food budget, there are many ways that could be done: Just by planning your meals, going out less to takeaways and restaurants, or shopping at a different supermarket to get the best deals and buying in bulk.
 Not so long ago the story of Jack Monroe went on the news.
 She was on the news because at the heart of the financial crisis this mother that became unemployed had no money saved up and had to feed herself and her child.
-She is now a food blogger for the Guardian.
+She is now a food blogger for The Guardian.
 The reason she is famous is that she invents a fantastic recipe for people on a budget.
-Step 3.
-Phone bill

-Cut your phone bill by buying your phone on PayAsYouGo.
+Cut yourmobile phone bill by buying your phone on PayAsYouGo.
 Go on comparison site to find the best PayAsYouGo tariff that fits your need.